maintenance

 Hands inserting rubber cleaning disc into portafilter basket

-1. Place the 1-cup single wall basket into the portafilter
+1. Put the 1-cup single wall basket in your portafilter

-2. Insert the rubber cleaning disc into the basket (flat side down)
+2. Drop the rubber disc in (flat side faces down)

 3. Place one cleaning tablet on top of the disc